jelly-beam/rebar3_ex_doc/README.md

 This plugin can be used to generate documentation on its own and also integrates with [rebar3_hex](https://github.com/erlef/rebar3_hex) for publishing documentation to go along with your packages on [hex.pm](https://hex.pm/).

 ## Installation

+**NOTE**: This plugin and more importantly `ex_doc` depend on edocs capability to generate beam chunks per [eep-48](https://www.erlang.org/doc/apps/erl_docgen/doc_storage.html)
+Thus, the minimum OTP version supported by this plugin is Erlang/OTP 23.

 ### As a global plugin